KatharaFramework/Kathara/README.md

 * This will kill and remove any container.

 ## TODO
-* lwipe command to wipe all the related containers, networks and cache.
+* `lwipe` command to wipe the cache plus all Kathará containers and networks.
-* better and more informative installer.
+* Better and more informative installer.
-* instructions for Mac OS.